Thildi/Thildi/README.md

 Hello, my name is Marthilda, and I aspire to be a software developer.
 My nickname is Thildi 😊
-I am currently attending a coding bootcamp, and I am excited because my journey has just begun.
+I am currently attending a coding bootcamp at [neuefische](https://www.neuefische.de/), and I am excited because my journey has just begun.

 **Technologies I learn:**